 “There is really nothing wrong about endings.
 We just cannot help but feel a little sad when good things come to an end, but we must remember that as a saying goes, ‘There is a pot of gold at the end of the rainbow.’
 [Likening it to our Christian faith], we see it as God’s promise, like His promise to Noah that He will not punish men the same way again.”

 Closing his message, Fr.
 Dagohoy highlighted the journey that the faculty members went through: “Our trek from where the rainbow begins and where it ends is, indeed, very wonderful.
 We experience both success and failure in our journey, but in the end, we know that we have learned quite a lot and have become better persons.
-The pot of the gold at the end of the rainbow is a special kind of treasure that includes many things, among them happiness, contentment, gratitude, fulfillment, quality time with loved ones, with oneself, thanksgiving, and savoring the beauty of life.
+The pot of the gold at the end of the rainbow is a special kind of treasure that includes many things, among them happiness, contentment, gratitude, fulfilment, quality time with loved ones, with oneself, thanksgiving, and savoring the beauty of life.
 There is so much [more to life] than work.”